BackupTheBerlios/flatfour-svn/Trunk/Framework/Libs/README.txt

 editor and any other tools that need a native GUI.
 I've been testing against version 0.7.2.

-Unpack to this directory, and rename folder to "wx.NET"
+Unpack to this directory and rename folder to "wx.NET"